 Banjercito needed a technological platform to support the required project management best practices that would help it standardize processes.
 This was critical to its efforts to successfully deliver strategic projects that would realign its services and reinvent its image.

 Banjercito did not have the tools, technology or methodology in place to manage their strategic projects.
 The consequences were projects that grew out of control in scope, projects were not completed on time and projects that were over budget.
 Each of these costly initiatives failed to create the desired results.
 Staff members assigned to projects consistently worked overtime because project resources were constantly over allocated.

-Advisicon deployed Microsoft® Project Server, standardized processes and workflows.
-Additionally, Advisicon trained users in the IT group at Banjercito in the Microsoft® tools and in the best practices of project management.
-Advisicon worked with mangers and project contributors to customize Microsoft® Project Server and to align their project investments with the business strategy of the organization.
+Advisicon deployed Microsoft Project Server, standardized processes and workflows and trained users in the IT group at Banjercito in the Microsoft tools and in the best practices of project management.
+Advisicon also worked with managers and project contributors to customize Microsoft Project Server and to align their project investments with the business strategy of the organization.

 Banjercito reinvented its identity and reengineered its services to meet the realities of the modern business climate, strategically repositioning itself in order to offer its customers efficient, practical services that meet the demands of today’s market.

 Advisicon has helped some of the world’s biggest brands integrate their systems with Microsoft programs and boost efficiency across teams for nearly 25 years.
 If you’re looking to get the most out of your daily workflow by connecting your systems to one integrated source, contact the experts at Advisicon and learn how we can help your business thrive.